Big, practical and efficient but getting ancient now

 - Half-height load area protection

-Peugeot Boxer Professional standard equipment highlights (in addition to standard specification):
+Peugeot Boxer Grip standard equipment highlights (in addition to S):

 - Touchscreen infotainment system with sat-nav